-I’ve written on this site and in my Spontaneous Happiness book and website about the importance of connecting with nature.
+On this site and in my book, Spontaneous Happiness, I’ve written about the importance of connecting with nature.
 We are creatures of nature and cannot enjoy optimum physical or emotional well-being if we have too little contact with it.
 Biologist E.O.
-Wilson coined the term biophilia, which means "love of life or living systems" to describe this innate human need.
-I believe it to be as real as our needs for food, sex, love and community.
+Wilson coined the term biophilia, meaning “love of life or living systems,” to describe this innate human need.
+I believe it to be as real as our needs for love, food, sex, and community.

-Forest therapy seems to offer significant health benefits that you may be able to capture if you let nature into your awareness as often as you can, any way you can.
-Watch the ever-changing shapes of clouds, admire trees, listen to the wind, look at the moon, at birds, at mountains.
-And when you do, be aware that you are part of nature, connected through it to something much larger than yourself that transcends and will survive you.
+Your health will benefit from letting nature into your awareness as often as you can, any way you can.
+Watch the ever-changing shapes of clouds, admire trees, listen to the wind and look at the moon, at birds, at mountains.
+When you do, remember that you are part of nature, connected through it to something larger than yourself.

 Andrew Weil, M.D.

 Qing Li et al, “Effect of phytoncides from trees on human natural killer cell function.”
 International Journal of Immunopathological Pharmacology, October-December 2009.